python/pyperformance/README.rst

 * On a laptop: plug the power cable.
 * For modern Intel CPUs: disable Turbo Boost

-Note: ASRL must *not* be disabled!
+Note: ASLR must *not* be disabled! (it's enabled by default on Linux)

 Notes